Living, Retirement, Working

 Learn about Mexico in facts and figures.
 Updated annually, this article shares a snapshot of Mexico’s geographic, demographic, and key economic data.

-We update this article each year when key annual economic data about Mexico get published by institutions including the Bank of Mexico and Mexico’s national statistics institute, INEGI.
+We update this article each year when key annual economic data about Mexico get published by key institutions responsible for economic data including the Bank of Mexico and Mexico’s national statistics institute, INEGI.

 Mexico’s geography and demographics